Permits and Local Roads

-Under the supervision of the Permits & Local Roads Engineer, the Permits Department staff oversees and inspects all incoming requests for permits within the Macomb County Right-of-Way.
+Under the supervision of the Permits & Local Roads Department Manager, Robert Bush, the Permits Department staff oversees and inspects all incoming requests for permits within the Macomb County Right-of-Way.
 This includes issuing permits for trucking, construction, industrial developments, utilities, and residential issues.

 This department provides permits for residential and commercial approaches, ditch enclosures, road closures, storm, sanitary and water main taps, and any other type of construction within the right of way.
 Daily and annual permits for overweight and oversize equipment moves on all Macomb County roads and permits to "bond" specific roads to protect them from damage during long term construction projects are also available.

 To submit an application, please select one of the following permits below: